ramon-rocha/MonoDevelop.CobraBinding/README.md

 * Create additional project or file templates

 * Create syntax highlighting color schemes that match those on the Cobra website

-* Implement a Folding Parser to fold code blocks such as tests, loops, classes, etc.

 * Add support for MSBuild Items